dochy-ksti/munyorunyoru/readme.md

     Ok(())
 }

-// --- You don't need to read below ---
 fn balloon(is_l: bool, text: &str) -> HtmlItem {
     let bl = if is_l { "balloonL" } else { "balloonR" };
     let pict = if is_l { "girl.png" } else { "boy.png" };